MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/customize-entity-views.md

 ---
-title: "Customize entity views (model-driven apps) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces"
+title: "Customize table views (model-driven apps) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces"
-description: "Learn about customizing the entity views." # 115-145 characters including spaces.
+description: "Learn about customizing the table views." # 115-145 characters including spaces.
 This abstract displays in the search result."
 keywords: ""
 ms.date: 10/31/2018
 ms.service: powerapps